Entrepreneurs often struggle to secure sources of finance for entrepreneurs funding for their ideas when starting a business.

 Equity financing involves selling company shares to investors, making it a major source of funds for business growth.

-Startups benefit by accessing large capital amounts without incurring debt, though they must share ownership.
+Startups benefit by accessing large sources of capital for entrepreneurial ventures without incurring debt, though they must share ownership.

 This method is crucial for businesses seeking funding without repayment obligations.